Jami-Lee Ross one of four men charged over National Party donations

 In a statement to the Herald today, Ross spoke for the first time about the allegations levelled against him by the SFO.

-He said the charges are "outrageous", while he has become a victim of dirty politics and been painted as a scapegoat.
+He said the charges were "outrageous", while he has become a victim of dirty politics and been painted as a scapegoat.

+Ross said he was shocked to be "targeted" by the SFO and will defend the allegations in court.

-Ross was kicked out of the party last year and lodged a complaint with police in October 2018 after making a string of allegations against National and its leader Simon Bridges.
+The Botany MP was kicked out of the National Party last year and lodged a complaint with police in October 2018 after making a string of allegations against National and its leader Simon Bridges.

 Ross' complaint was referred by police to the SFO in March last year.